 • Collection containers: Valpak found that free standing collection tubes were more effective than cardboard boxes.
+Cardboard boxes are nonetheless mailed free of charge to companies wishing to collect batteries.

 - Campaigns: The Recycle-more campaign provides information, help and advice on all aspects of recycling within the home, schools and workplaces and conducts competitions in various regions with prizes on offer.
-The website is accompanied by a Facebook page. - Since 2011, Valpak has organised campaigns in schools. - o In mid-2012, Valpak launched free 'Regional Forums for UK businesses' across the UK, which include workshops designed to keep businesses up-to-date with ever-changing environmental legislation. - Valpak supports charities, raising money for Warwickshire Wildlife Trust, The Elisabeth Svendsen Trust for Children and Donkeys, Action 21's Sustainability Garden and Kamla Foundation - sustainable water management solutions in Tamil Nadu, India.
+The website is accompanied by a Facebook page. - o Since 2011, Valpak has organised campaigns in schools. - o In mid-2012, Valpak launched free 'Regional Forums for UK businesses' across the UK, which include workshops designed to keep businesses up-to-date with ever-changing environmental legislation. - Valpak supports charities, raising money for Warwickshire Wildlife Trust, The Elisabeth Svendsen Trust for Children and Donkeys, Action 21's Sustainability Garden and Kamla Foundation - sustainable water management solutions in Tamil Nadu, India.